Car insurance for commuting to work

 If your primary use of your vehicle is driving to and from work, you should select a "commuter" car insurance policy.
-On average, commuter use car insurance costs $11 more per year than pleasure use auto insurance.
-On average, a commuter car insurance policy costs between $1,432 and $1,445 annually.
+On average, commuter use car insurance doesn't cost all that much more than pleasure use auto insurance.
+On average, a commuter car insurance policy costs about $900 every six months.
 Let’s assess some popular car insurance companies offering commuter policies.

-Most car insurance companies distinguish commuting vehicles from pleasure use cars, which are usually driven less often.
-Insurers assign commuter insurance policies to drivers who use their vehicle only for their daily commute.
+Most car insurance companies distinguish commuting vehicles from pleasure-use cars, which are usually driven less often.
+Insurers assign commuter insurance policies to drivers who use their vehicles only for their daily commute.
 See below common mileage classifications and insurance premiums for common vehicle uses.

-Using our user profile (methodology outlined here), we got car insurance rates for a commuter policy from top providers in the US.
+Using our user profile (methodology), we got car insurance rates for a commuter policy from top providers in the US.

 If you're a low mileage driver, a commuter policy might not be your most cost-efficient option.
 While relatively new to the world of auto insurance, usage-based insurance policies can be a great solution if you drive infrequently.
 Backed by telematics, usage-based insurance policies use how you drive and how much you drive to calculate your insurance policy.
 In theory, the less you drive, the more you can save.
-If you're looking for more information regarding these policies, including specific providers and quotes, see here.
+Compare quotes online today to save on your next policy.

 Lowering the number of miles that you drive can lower your premium.
 While the savings are not likely to be dramatic, most car insurance companies will offer a lower rate to drivers who don't have long commutes.
 If the distance of your commute changes, logging this with your insurer can help you save money.

 For those who find themselves no longer needing to commute, whether due to a change in your job or other circumstances, it's important to let your insurance company know.
 If you find that you are not driving at all, you could look into another option known as car storage insurance.
 This option allows you to drop collision coverage which can lower your rates.